« Visit Fantastic Pest Control

 Do flies hibernate?

-Adult fleas die in winter when the temperatures outside drop.
-However, if the fleas are inside your home they will remain active.
-The pupae stage of the fleas can be dormant in colder areas such as your basement but as soon as temperatures begin to rise, they will infest your house.
-When temperatures outside drop below 3-4 degrees Celsius, fleas die no matter in which stage of their life cycle they are.
+Fleas die in winter when the temperatures outside drop below 3-4 degrees Celsius, no matter which stage of their life cycle they are at.
+However, they will remain active if they are inside your home.
+The pupae stage of fleas can be dormant in colder areas such as your basement, but as soon as temperatures begin to rise, they will infest your house.

 Do wasps hibernate in winter?